CCLT Board of Directors

 Meet the CCLT Board of Directors

-JENNIFER LUCE (Chairperson)Executive Vice President of Business Banking, a commercial lender with responsibilities including the management and growth of FirstBank’s business lending team.
+JENNIFER LUCE (Chairperson)Executive Vice President of Douglas County, commercial and residential lending with responsibilities including the management and growth of FirstBank’s business lending team.
 Jennifer’s 16 year career at FirstBank has also provided her the opportunity to work with many non-profit organizations ranging from Treasurer of Littleton Immigrant Integration Initiative, CFO of CREW (Commercial Real Estate Women)Denver to board member of North West Douglas County Economic Development Corporation and founding board member of the Denver Region American Cancer Society.
 Jennifer is proud to have been associated with CCLT since 2004 when she provided loan counseling to the first home buyers of the program.
 Jennifer is also an instructor for FirstBank’s customer development class for 300+ officers at the bank.

 JEFF SEIFRIED (Vice Chair) Retired in 2015 – Jeff was Executive Director of Mile High Community Loan Fund, a Denver-based nonprofit community development financial institution, since June 2006.
 Jeff lead the organization’s effort to attract new investors, implement MHCLF’s strategic growth plan, promote MHCLF’s products to affordable housing developers and other non profit community based organizations and ensure the financial security and integrity of the $10 million Fund.
 Jeff has led the organization’s efforts to increase loan volume, expand the market area served, build new partnerships, and better serve the financing needs of nonprofit community facilities developers.
 Prior to joining MHCLF, Jeff worked as the Urban Renewal Division Manager and the Small Business Development Coordinator for the City of Aurora, Colorado.
 He developed and managed two small business loan programs, negotiated redevelopment agreements and incentives for commercial and affordable housing projects and implemented strategies for redevelopment in two urban renewal project areas.
 He also re- established the Small Business Developmental Center at Red Rocks Community College and managed the distribution of Federal workforce training monies to colleges, school districts and community-based organizations.
 Jeff holds a Master’s degree in Public Administration from the University of Colorado at Denver and a Bachelor’s degree from the University of Pittsburgh.